National Chapter Award Program

 48081798 2009238689124986 8406053113479299072 n

-The National Chapter Award Program is designed to recognize FFA chapters that actively implement the mission and strategies of the organization.
-These chapters improve chapter operations using the National Quality Chapter Standards (NQCS) and a Program of Activities (POA) that emphasize growing leaders, building communities and strengthening agriculture.
+The National Chapter Award Program is designed to recognize FFA chapters that actively implement the organization’s mission and strategies.
+These chapters improve chapter operations using the National Quality Chapter Standards (NQCS) and a Program of Activities (POA) that emphasizes growing leaders, building communities, and strengthening agriculture.
 Chapters are rewarded for providing educational experiences for the entire membership.

 Chapters are eligible for recognition in the program each year.
-A chapter must also conduct at least one activity related to each of the quality standards and meet the minimum requirements as outlined in the NQCS.
-The quality standards established for each division as well as the NQCS represent minimum requirements for the national chapter award program.
+A chapter must also conduct at least one activity related to each quality standard and meet the minimum requirements outlined in the NQCS.
+The quality standards established for each division and the NQCS represent the minimum requirements for the national chapter award program.
 The standards help members select those areas needed to have a successful chapter.
-States may have other requirements, so check with your state advisor or state FFA officials.

-To apply for these awards, the chapter must complete Form 1 which includes a self-assessment for the chapter based on the National Quality FFA Chapter Standards (NQCS) and a summary of one activity in each quality standard area at the District Selection Day.
-A minimum of 51 points or higher in addition to the activity summaries must be earned and completed in order for the chapter to fill out Form 2.
+To apply for these awards, the chapter must complete Form I, which includes a self-assessment based on the National Quality FFA Chapter Standards (NQCS) and a summary of one activity in each quality standard area at the District Selection Day.
+In addition to the activity summaries, a minimum of 51 points or higher must be earned and completed for the chapter to fill out Form II.

 Growing Leaders